chain4travel/camino-docs/docs/guides/reasons-for-validator-suspension.md

 # Reasons for Validator Suspension

-Camino Network has a mechanism to suspend validators to prevent network unavailability due to bad actors or poorly configured nodes.
+Until the DAO voting implementation, the Camino Network has a mechanism to suspend validators to prevent network unavailability due to bad actors or poorly configured nodes.
 The following are the reasons why a validator may be suspended.

 ## Losing Consortium Membership